se2p/Bastet/README.md

 as the intermediate language for analysis.
 The grammar of *LeILa* is defined in the file [Leila.g4](src/bastet/syntax/parser/grammar/Leila.g4).

-For now, the trasnlation of *SCRATCH* programs to *LeiLa* is implemented in the tool [LitterBox](https://github.com/se2p/LitterBox). *BASTET* uses *LitterBox* as a library to conduct the translation.
+For now, the translation of *SCRATCH* programs to *LeiLa* is implemented in the tool [LitterBox](https://github.com/se2p/LitterBox). *BASTET* uses *LitterBox* as a library to conduct the translation.
 Invoking `bastet.sh` with a `.sb3` *SCRATCH* project file should lead